In India, physical gold is considered wealth & has a significant cultural value attached to it.

 - How much allocation does Gold need to have in your investment portfolio?

-Today gold is seen as an investment beyond just buying ornaments or jewellery, the scope has widened.
+Today gold is seen as an investment beyond just buying ornaments or jewelry.
+The scope of gold investment has widened.

 Nowadays, investors consider investing in gold for 3 primary reasons;